For buyers of SAP managed hosting services, the emergence of reliable virtualization technology should be reason

 "We're certainly hearing the service providers talk about the fact that they are able to lower their hosting costs because they're able to consolidate on virtualization," said Jim Shepherd, senior vice president of research with AMR Research in Boston.
 "I think it's in the eye of the beholder whether it truly does lower their costs or not.
 You never know how much of that they share with the buyer."

-SAP virtualization took a step forward in December when the company announced it had reached an
+SAP virtualization took a step forward in December when the company announced it had reached an agreement with VMware to support SAP applications running within its VMware ESX Server virtual machines.

 Additionally, SAP and EMC Corp. grabbed headlines in February when Doug Merritt, president of SAP Labs North America, told Reuters that EMC and SAP were in talks to deliver software to customers using virtualization.